 (d) it will process the Customer Personal Data in compliance with all applicable Laws; and

-(e) it will not transfer or permit the transfer of Customer Personal Data to any place outside the EEA without the prior written consent of the Customer, and:
+(e) it will not transfer or permit the transfer of Customer Personal Data to any place outside the UK or EEA without the prior written consent of the Customer, and:

 i. the Customer or New Verve has provided appropriate safeguards in relation to the transfer as determined by the Customer;